Table Of Contents_

 WHY WE LIKE IT: This walkie talkie set features a generous 32-mile range and crisp, clear audio quality, making it great for use outdoors in crowded and noisy areas.

-This Midland walkie talkie offered one of the longest ranges on our list (32 miles).
+This Midland walkie talkie offered one of the longest ranges on our list where it can maintain a signal (32 miles).
 A single charge is also good for up to 10 hours of continuous use on a three to four hour charge time.
 Unlike our first two picks, this walkie talkie uses three AAA batteries or rechargeable battery packs with a separate Rapid Recharge feature to charge up to three times faster than average.
 This gives users multiple options in the event a USB wall charger is not available.

 Kudos for this walkie talkie’s exceptional audio quality, which does an excellent job of limiting background noise with auto-squelch and Clearband technology for clearer reception.
 It is also durable and waterproof, consisting of rubber and hard plastic which holds up well to reasonable wear and tear.
-We have no qualms taking this on hiking trips.
+We have no qualms taking this on hiking trips for communication with great sound quality.
 Complete your collection of spy equipment with the best spy camera.

 Award: BEST FOR FAMILIES

 WHY WE LIKE IT: This inexpensive walkie talkie set comes in a four-pack, each with 22 channels and 99 privacy codes, making it great for group hiking trips.

 This walkie talkie’s range tops out at five miles in open areas and roughly two miles in densely populated/high obstruction areas (e.g. buildings and wooded areas).
 A backlit LCD screen and built-in flashlight also make it nicely suited for night time operation.
 Kudos for compatibility with regular alkaline batteries and rechargeable AAA batteries, offering more flexibility if one powering option is not available.